 Overview & Objectives

 The Four Year Doctoral Fellowship (4YF) program demonstrates UBC’s dedication to nurturing outstanding doctoral students.
 By offering long-term financial stability, UBC enables scholars to dedicate themselves to impactful research and academic achievement.
-The fellowship aligns with UBC’s institutional mission of promoting globally relevant and interdisciplinary research.
+The fellowship aligns with UBC’s

 Duration: Up to four years (48 months), contingent on satisfactory academic progress.